 Yeast infections aren’t contagious like ringworm, but they affect the dog’s paws, ears, and skin.
 It’s commonly found in the folds of the skin and on the belly.

 Treatment might involve anti-fungal shampoos, sprays, wipes, or creams, but in more severe cases, oral antifungal medications might be prescribed.

 7. Hot Spots

 Golden Retrievers are quite susceptible to hot spots, which are a kind of acute dermatitis.
-They are caused when an irritation occurs and the dog traumatizes the skin with scratching or biting.
-Bacteria then invade the damaged skin and quickly cause a painful, irritated and infected patch of skin.
-Goldens have thick water-resistant undercoats, and moisture can easily get trapped close to their skin, exacerbating hot spots.
+They are caused when irritation occurs and the dog traumatizes the skin with scratching or biting.
+Bacteria then invade the damaged skin and quickly cause a painful, irritated, and infected patch of skin.
+Goldens have thick, water-resistant undercoats, and moisture can easily get trapped close to their skin, exacerbating hot spots.

 They can appear anywhere on your dog’s skin and might grow larger in just a few days if left untreated.
 Some small hot spots will clear up on their own, but if the size of one keeps increasing, bleeds, or has discharge, see your vet for treatment.

 Treatment involves clipping and cleaning, anti-itch medication, antibiotics, and an e-cone.
 Depending on why the hot spot occurred, you should groom your Golden after swimming and ensure that your dog’s undercoat isn’t too damp for long periods of time.